ll7/scenario_runner/Docs/openscenario.md

 ## 2.)
 Reasons why the format was not investigated further in the project module

 OpenScenario is only partially supported by ScenarioRunner.
-First, there are fewer scenarios in OpenScenario than in Python format.
+First, there are fewer scenarios in OpenScenario than in python format.
 Secondly, only a few of the existing scenarios are executable at all.
 Thirdly, the development is less modular than Python development and therefore more difficult to modify.